sanjeevonline/sanjeevonline.com/contents/articles/sanjeev/index.md

 aliases: ['/post/2007/01/08/code-and-stuff/', '/post/2007/01/08/first/', '/post/2008/01/08/first']
 categories: [Programming, Travel, Photography]
 tags: ['java']
+excerpt: this a sample excerpt for post with title Code & Stuff tagged with ['java']
 ---

 A long time ago, when the world was young